 The IvyGene test is not classified as a cancer screening test.

-The sensitivity is approximately 92%.
-These numbers are subject to change as the use for the IvyGene test to confirm the presence of additional cancer types are investigated.
+The sensitivity is approximately 84% for patients who have clinically confirmed breast, colon, liver or lung cancer and are not currently undergoing cancer treatment.
+These numbers are subject to change as the use for the IvyGene test to confirm the presence of cancer for additional cancer types is investigated.

 The results 1) identify cancer presence and 2) give quantifiable information about disease presence.